South-Facing Wall Rock Climbing

 Approach per the main page; the wall faces south-east.
 The right side of the wall has many large, blue mineral deposits on steep, overhanging rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South-Facing Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South-Facing Wall: